russfeld/ksucs-hugo/README.md

 There is also a "teleprompter" type that creates a mirrored and simplified version of each content page, meant to be used along with a teleprompter.
 This will be created at the same URL with a filename `tele.html`.
 It includes JavaScript code to set the scroll speed of the page by clicking it with the mouse, or it can be scrolled manually.

+## Docker

+This is also dockerized.
+See the sidebar for packaged releases of this test website.

 ## Questions?

 Contact [Russell Feldhausen](https://russfeld.me) - russfeld@ksu.edu